arno-di-loreto/apihandyman.io/_posts/2021-08-11-surviving-my-first-recorded-live-coding-session-part-2.md

 And so I came  to the conclusion that I was still not fitting into the time frame, though I had an extra 5 minutes granted by conference organizers, saperlipopette! (french polite curse word).
 Thanks to my list of steps and their timing, I had a better vision of what I should modify and so I:

-- shorten some steps, by for instance starting with a pre-filled basic OpenAPI files or adding snippets
+- Shorten some steps, by for instance starting with a pre-filled basic OpenAPI files or adding snippets
-- remove some steps not bringing interesting information (like spending 30s explaining the various use of the OpenAPI Spec)
+- Removed some steps not bringing interesting information (like spending 30s explaining the various use of the OpenAPI Spec)
-- remove some steps that were kind of duplicating other steps or not bringing interesting information
+- Removed some steps that were kind of duplicating other steps or not bringing interesting information

-The modifications were easy to do on my list ... but doing it with my pretty dumb system and its `steps/step-X` folders containing many files, some of them (the todo.html) including "step X/Y".
-It was a bit laborious to fix all that.
+The modifications were easy to do on my list ... but handling the impacts on my various files was a bit laborious.
+Especially the todo files containing the useful "step X/Y" information.
 If I was not in a rush I would have redo everything in order to make such modification simpler ...
-But sometimes it is better to leave well enough alone (the best is the enemy of good as we say in french), it took me less time to do that the ugly way than rethink the entire system.
+But sometimes it is better to leave well enough alone ("the best is the enemy of good" as we say in french), it took me less time to fix all that the ugly way than rethink the entire system.

-# Recording and recovering
+# Recording, celebrating and recovering

-And after all that, working weekends and nights (I have a day job and a blog to handle), I was able to do the recording at last, and that went well on second take (the first one was 95% good but I forget something just in the end... saperlipopette again).
+And after all that, working weekends and nights (I have a day job and a blog to handle), I was able to do the recording at last, and that went well on second take (the first one was 95% good but I forgot something just in the end... saperlipopette again).
+I did not really practice the full session before the actual recording, with more time to practice I should be able to do this session totally live without problem.
 By the way, final tips: don't forget to put you phone AND you computer in do not disturb mode in order to avoid unwanted notifications when giving or recording a presentation.

+I was really happy when it was at last done.
+I was quite proud of this very first coding session though it did not looked as expected and I always see some imperfections and possible improvements.
+Being able to talk without having my word for word speech was a also great achievement.

-I was happy, but totally exhausted, just like if I had spoke and attended at a in person 2 days conference and suffered jet lag, it took me more than a week to recover.
+I was happy but that left me totally exhausted.
+I felt just like if I had traveled to the other side of earth, spoke and attended at a in person 2 days conference and suffered jet lag.
+It took me more than a week to recover.

-But this was worth the cost, attendees were happy and I hope that these 2 posts will help others doing coding sessions!
+But this was worth the cost, I learned a lot, attendees were happy and I hope that these 2 posts will help others doing coding sessions!
+I hope also that I was able to show you that behind what may look like total perfection, total mastery, there is practice, simple tools but also failures, doubts, curse words ... and magic tricks.

+Final note, though I have been keeping the one post per week rate for a few months and was proud of that, I am taking some vacations.
+I'll be back with a new post at the beginning of September.